claymore82/bonterra-outcomes-app/docs/templates/itd-template.md

 ## Tips for Writing Good ITDs

-### Context Section
+### Context Section (Optional)
 - Explain the "why now" - what triggered this decision?
 - Include relevant constraints (timeline, budget, team size)
+- Keep it brief - detailed analysis goes in Reasoning

 ### Problem Section
-- Frame as a specific question
+- Frame as a specific, answerable question
 - Avoid solution hints in the problem statement
+- Make it clear what decision needs to be made

-### Decision Section
+### Options Considered Section
-- Be direct and clear
-- Include enough detail to understand the approach
+- List ALL options you seriously evaluated (not just 2)
+- Mark the selected option in **bold**
+- Give each option a brief, neutral description
+- Present options on equal footing (no bias in descriptions)

 ### Reasoning Section
+- This is the heart of the ITD - take your time here
+- Explain why the winner was chosen with specific technical reasons
+- Address each rejected alternative explicitly
 - Include evidence when possible (benchmarks, metrics, references)
 - Explain why this fits your specific context
 - Be honest about trade-offs

-### Alternatives Section
-- Show you considered other options
-- Give specific reasons for rejection (not just "we preferred X")
+- Avoid just listing pros/cons - focus on comparative analysis

-### Implications Section
+### Implications Section (Optional)
 - Focus on actionable items
 - Include costs, risks, and dependencies
-- Don't forget training/documentation needs
+- Mention training/documentation needs
+- Note any technical debt or future work required

+### References Section (Optional)
+- Link to supporting documentation
+- Include benchmarks, articles, or prior experience
+- Reference related ITDs or architectural decisions